wrought/wireless-networking-in-the-developing-world/wndw.md

--   •Farmers’ associations and cooperatives
+-   Farmers’ associations and cooperatives

--   •Women’s groups
+-   Women’s groups

--   •Schools and universities
+-   Schools and universities

--   •Businesses and local entrepreneurs
+-   Businesses and local entrepreneurs

--   •Health clinics and hospitals
+-   Health clinics and hospitals

--   •Religious groups
+-   Religious groups

--   •International and local non-governmental organizations (NGOs) Local and national government agencies
+-   International and local non-governmental organizations (NGOs) Local and national government agencies

--   •Radio stations
+-   Radio stations

--   •Organisations in the tourist industry
+-   Organisations in the tourist industry